Rapptz/discord.py/docs/guide/topics/permissions.rst

 .. code-block:: python3

-    # So we want to create a new role, and to give that role some permissions.
+    # So we want to create a new role, and give that role some permissions.
     # We will define a set of `Permissions` that do what we need:
     permissions = discord.Permissions()
     permissions.send_messages = True
     permissions.add_reactions = True
     permissions.create_public_threads = True

-    # Above is now a working Permissions instance with the name `permissions`, we could also define it like so:
+    # Above is now a working Permissions instance with the name `permissions`.
+We could also define it like so:
     permissions = discord.Permissions(send_messages=True, add_reactions=True, create_public_threads=True)

-    # and we pass this to the role creation method!
+    # We can now pass this to the role creation method!
     await guild.create_role(name="My cool game", mentionable=True, permissions=permissions, reason="New game!")

-Now we have a brand new role, named ``"My cool game"`` and it now also has the permissions we outlined above.
+Now we have a brand new role, named ``"My cool game"``, with the permissions we outlined above.

 Setting permissions on an existing channel
 -------------------------------------------

 Let's say you wanted to edit the permissions of an existing channel, perhaps to give a role more access.
 An example here is that my new moderator role needs the Manage Messages permission in the #general channel.
-We will be using the :meth:`~TextChannel.set_permissions` method:
+We will be using the :meth:`TextChannel.overwrites_for` and :meth:`TextChannel.set_permissions` methods:

 .. code-block:: python3

-    # Let's create a PermissionOverwrite instance that has some explicit permissions set:
+    # Let's get the existing permissions for the moderator role in the channel:
-    overwrite = discord.PermissionOverwrite()
+    overwrite = channel.overwrites_for(moderator_role)
-    overwrite.update(send_messages=True, send_messages_in_threads=True)

-    # and now we update that with `manage_messages`:
+    # And now we update that with `manage_messages`:
     overwrite.manage_messages = True

-    # we can now set those permissions on the channel:
+    # We can now set those permissions on the channel:
     await channel.set_permissions(moderator_role, overwrite=overwrite)

 This short example briefly goes over PermissionOverwrite objects, let's look more into those now: